systemd

 budget is exhausted, the plugin stops processing the journal file and based on the processing completed so far and the number of entries in the journal file, it estimates the remaining number of log entries in that file.
 This is shown as[estimated]

-at the histogram. - In systemd versions 254 or later, the plugin fetches the unique sequence number of each log entry and calculates the the percentage of the file matched by the query, versus the total number of the log entries in the journal file.
+at the histogram. - In systemd versions 254 or later, the plugin fetches the unique sequence number of each log entry and calculates the percentage of the file matched by the query, versus the total number of the log entries in the journal file.

-- In systemd versions prior to 254, the plugin estimates the number of entries the journal file contributes to the query, using the amount of log entries matched it vs. the total duration the log file has entries for.
+- In systemd versions prior to 254, the plugin estimates the number of entries the journal file contributes to the query, using the number of log entries matched it vs. the total duration the log file has entries for.

 Keep in mind that although the plugin is quite effective and responds promptly when there are hundreds of journal files

-matching a query, response times may be longer when there are several thousands of smaller files. systemd versions 254+
+matching a query, response times may be longer when there are several thousands of smaller files.
+Systemd versions 254+

 attempt to solve this problem by allowing systemd-journal-remote